-Turkey detains 11 at human rights meeting in island hotel
+Turkey detains 10 at human rights meeting, U.S., EU concerned

-ISTANBUL Turkish police have detained 11 people including the local director of Amnesty International and other rights activists on an island near Istanbul, Amnesty said on Thursday in what it branded a "grotesque abuse of power".
+ISTANBUL (Reuters) - Turkish police have detained 10 people including the local director of Amnesty International and other rights activists on suspicion of membership of a terrorist organization, Amnesty said on Thursday in what it called a "grotesque abuse of power".

-The detentions came less than a month after a court ordered the arrest of the chairman of Amnesty's Turkey branch, Taner Kilic, on charges of "membership of a terrorist organization" in a crackdown following an attempted military coup in July 2016.
+The detentions came less than a month after a court ordered the arrest of the chairman of Amnesty's Turkey branch, Taner Kilic, on the same charge in a crackdown following an attempted military coup in July 2016.
 Kilic remains in jail pending trial.

-Amnesty Turkey Director Idil Eser and the others were removed from a meeting they were holding at a hotel on Buyukada, an island just south of Istanbul, and taken to various police stations across Istanbul on Wednesday evening, a lawyer for some of the detainees, Bahri Belen, told Reuters.
+Amnesty Turkey Director Idil Eser and the others were removed from a meeting they were holding at a hotel on Buyukada, an island just south of Istanbul, and taken to various police stations across Turkey's largest city on Wednesday evening, a lawyer for some of the detainees, Bahri Belen, told Reuters.

-Belen said prosecutors had decided on a seven-day detention period, which needs to be approved by a judge, and that the reason for the detentions had still not been disclosed to the lawyers by the police or the local prosecutor's office.

-Police were not immediately available for comment, but Belen said an explanation might come on Friday when the activists are transferred from their respective police stations to Istanbul's police headquarters.
+Belen said prosecutors had decided on a seven-day detention period, which needs to be approved by a judge.
+Police were not immediately available for comment, but Belen said an explanation might come on Friday when the activists are transferred from the police stations to Istanbul's police headquarters.

-Amnesty called for the group's release, saying it was "profoundly disturbed and outraged" at the detentions during a workshop on digital security and information management.
+Amnesty International’s Secretary General Salil Shetty described the accusations against the 10 people, who were attending a workshop on digital security and information management, as absurd.

+"Their spurious detention while attending a routine workshop was bad enough: that they are now being investigated for membership of an armed terrorist organization beggars belief," Shetty said in a statement.

-Among those detained with Eser were seven human rights defenders, two foreign trainers – a German and a Swedish national – as well as the hotel owner, Amnesty's statement said.
+Eser and seven other human rights campaigners were detained along with two foreign trainers – a German and a Swedish national, Amnesty said.
+In an earlier statement, it also said the hotel's owner had been detained.

-"This is a grotesque abuse of power and highlights the precarious situation facing human rights activists in the country," said Amnesty's Secretary General Salil Shetty.
+The United States is "deeply concerned" by the arrests, State Department spokeswoman Heather Nauert said in a statement.

+"As with past arrests of prominent human rights defenders, journalists, academics, and activists, we underscore the importance of respecting due process and individual rights, as enshrined in the Turkish Constitution, and consistent with Turkey's own international commitments," Nauert said.
+"More voices, not fewer, are necessary in challenging times."

 Since the failed putsch a year ago, Turkey has jailed more than 50,000 people pending trial and suspended or dismissed some 150,000, including soldiers, police, teachers and public servants, over alleged links with terrorist groups.